-Closed-loop for EV Charging
+Solar canopies provide a closed-loop for EV Charging

 General Motors just announced its transition to selling only electric cars and trucks by 2035, and late last year, California’s Governor Newsom made a ground-breaking move to phase out gas-powered vehicles by the same year.
 EV sales are expected to surpass internal-combustion-engine vehicle sales in the next ten years, taking 51% of the market by 2030.
 Because commuters will be driving their EVs to workplaces each day, the task of providing charging infrastructure for drivers is falling on employers.
 Businesses can proactively position themselves to lead in the electric mobility transition by creating flexible EV charging infrastructure, pairing solar carports with standalone energy storage.
 Powering EV charging with solar power from the carports is another way companies can show their commitment to holistic sustainable infrastructure.